sohail979/KNote/Auth.md

 2. Validate fields:
    - Check syntax.
    - Ensure no missing or invalid data.
 3. Check if the username already exists in the database.
 (Checking if the User is an Admin)
+4. If the User is an admin validate his email exists in the database in **KittycashUser** or not
-4. If a referral exists, verify that the referrer is a valid user.
+5. If a referral exists, verify that the referrer is a valid user.
-5. Create a new user account:
+6. Create a new user account:
    - Store hashed password securely.
-6. Create the user profile:
+7. Create the user profile:
    - Store basic details in **KittycashProfile**.
-7. Validate and store encryption keys:
+8. Validate and store encryption keys:
    - Save public and private keys securely.
-8. Register the user in **Stripe** for future subscriptions and payments.
+9. Register the user in **Stripe** for future subscriptions and payments.
-9. Handle referral logic:
+10. Handle referral logic:
    - Update the referrer’s records.
    - Link the invitee to the referrer.
-10. Send confirmation notifications:
+11. Send confirmation notifications:
     - Emails & SMS to both the user and the referrer.
-11. Return user profile details:
+12. Return user profile details:
     - Role, subscription, security keys, etc.